Midnight-Github/Productivity-Tracker-App/README.md

   - Add tasks and sub-tasks in a hierarchical order.
   - Remove tasks.
   - Rename tasks.
-  - Reset time spent on tasks.
+  - Update time spent on tasks.

 - **Time Tracking (Planned)**:
   - Track time spent on tasks.